Relaxed Gaussian process interpolation: a goal-oriented approach to Bayesian optimization: Relaxed Gaussian Process Interpolation

 is given by $\bigl(s_{\zn^{\star}}(\underline{x}_{m}^{\prime}),~\zn^{\star}\bigr)$. \end{proposition}

-In other words, the relaxed interpolation solution of Proposition~\ref{prop:finite_constrained_problem} corresponds to the maximum a posteriori (MAP) estimate under the predictive model~\eqref{eq:joint_posterior}.
-Conditional distributions with respect to events of the type $\Zn \in C_{\R,\,n}$ have been used in Bayesian statistics for dealing with outliers and model misspecifications \citep[see, e.g.,][and references therein]{lewis2021:_bayesian}.
-This type of conditional distributions is also encountered for constrained GPs \citep[see, e.g.,][]{da2012:_constrained, maatouk2017:_gaussian, lopez2018:_finite}, when constraints come from expert knowledge.
+In other words, the relaxed interpolation solution of \cref{prop:finite_constrained_problem} corresponds to the maximum a posteriori (MAP) estimate under the predictive model~\eqref{eq:joint_posterior}.
+Conditioning on events of the form $\Zn \in C_{\R,\,n}$ has been used in Bayesian statistics as a principled way to handle outliers and model misspecification; see, e.g., \citet{lewis2021:_bayesian} and references therein.
+Such conditional distributions also appear in other settings: in constrained Gaussian process modeling, where constraints encode expert knowledge \citep{da2012:_constrained, maatouk2017:_gaussian, lopez2018:_finite}, and in classification, ordinal regression, and preference learning problems, where observations impose inequality constraints \citep{benavoli2021unified}.

 However, the predictive distribution~\eqref{eq:joint_posterior} is non-Gaussian since the support of $\Zn$ is truncated.
-In particular, no closed-form expression is available for any of its moments, and sampling requires advanced techniques (e.g., variational, MCMC).
-Motivated by this observation, we propose instead to build a goal-oriented probabilistic model using the following definition. \begin{definition}[Relaxed-GP predictive distribution; fixed~$\mu$ and~$k$] Given $\xn \in \XX^n$, $\zn\in\RR^{n}$, and a relaxation set~$\R$ (finite union of closed intervals), the \emph{relaxed-GP} (\reGP) predictive distribution with fixed mean function~$\mu$ and covariance function~$k$ is defined as the (Gaussian) conditional distribution of $\xi\sim \GP(\mu,\, k)$ given $\Zn = \zn^{\star}$, where $\zn^{\star}$ is given by
+In particular, no closed-form expression is available for any of its moments, and sampling requires advanced techniques (e.g., variational, MCMC; see \cref{sec:concl} for a discussion).
+Motivated by this observation, we propose instead to build a goal-oriented probabilistic model using the following definition. \begin{definition}[Relaxed-GP predictive distribution; fixed~$\mu$ and~$k$] Given $\xn \in \XX^n$, $\zn\in\RR^{n}$, and a relaxation {range}~$\R$ (finite union of closed intervals), the \emph{relaxed-GP} (\reGP) predictive distribution with fixed mean function~$\mu$ and covariance function~$k$ is defined as the (Gaussian) conditional distribution of $\xi\sim \GP(\mu,\, k)$ given $\Zn = \zn^{\star}$, where